volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 25th Feb 2021

-- Use new method of building and install CAVA and mpd_oled
+- Changed install script to use new method of building and installing CAVA and mpd_oled
+- Fixed date format label typo in consig.json

 23rd Feb 2021